colons/instant-coverage/README.md

     - Will loudly complain when there are views missing from the list of URLs to test.
 - **Has what you need**
-    - Comes with optional tests for validating HTML to various degrees of strictness, hunting for dead links (both internal and external) and finding orphaned pages.
+    - Comes with optional test mixins for validating HTML and JSON, hunting for dead links (both internal and external) and finding orphaned pages, and writing your own is *super easy*.
 - **Extensible**
     - Easily add tests that will run against every view on your website.
 If you want tests for things like consistent capitalisation of a particular